Rohto eye drops are generally safe for short-term, occasional use, but they can cause irritation, dryness, or more redness if overused or misused.

 While many users find Rohto eye drops effective and safe for occasional use, some side effects warrant attention:

-- Irritation and Stinging: The menthol and camphor content can cause temporary burning or discomfort immediately after application.
+- Irritation and Stinging: Cooling ingredients such as menthol can cause temporary burning or discomfort immediately after application.

 - Rebound Redness: Prolonged use beyond recommended limits may cause blood vessels to dilate more than before once the drop’s effect wears off.

-- Allergic Reactions: Some individuals may develop allergic conjunctivitis or swelling due to preservatives or active ingredients.
+- Allergic Reactions: Some individuals may develop itching, swelling, or allergic-type irritation due to preservatives or other ingredients.

-- Contact Lens Complications: Using these drops while wearing contact lenses can trap chemicals against the cornea, increasing irritation risk.
+- Contact Lens Complications: Using redness-relief drops while wearing contact lenses can trap ingredients against the eye and increase irritation risk.

 Understanding these risks helps users apply Rohto eye drops responsibly to avoid harm.